Comparing temporal and aggregated network descriptions of fluid transport in the Mediterranean Sea: Methods

 \subsection{Dynamical community detection}

-The fact that marine currents are not isotropic generates some sea areas that are better connected than others.
-Therefore, we expect different causal relations between different patches, resulting in a stronger influence of some areas over others.
-In the graph representation paradigm, this corresponds to a community structure.
-We here investigate such mesoscale structure and compare the results of community detection on the temporal and on the aggregated graphs.
+The complexity of spatio-temporal transport patterns in the ocean is reflected in a marked community structure in Lagrangian Flow Networks \cite{SerGiacomi2015,ser2020impact}.
+To quantify how temporal variations affect the mesoscale organization of the network, we will analyze community structures across the different snapshots and compare them.

-Community detection \cite{fortunato2016community} is a commonly studied inference problem that consists in partitioning the nodes of a network into tightly and non-overlapping groups.
-Formally, for each node $i$, one wants to define a mapping $i \to \ell(i) \in \{1, \dots, k\}$, where $k$ is the number of communities.
+Community detection \cite{rossetti2018community, fortunato2016community} is a commonly studied inference problem that consists of partitioning the nodes of a network into tightly and non-overlapping groups.
+For each node $i$, one wants to define a mapping $i \to \ell(i) \in \{1, \dots, q\}$, where $q$ is the number of communities.
 A practical challenge in this setting is related to the complexity of the network structure that is weighted, directed, and temporal.
 We use a dynamical spectral clustering algorithm inspired by \cite{dall2020community}, adapted to weighted and directed graphs.

 The core idea of spectral clustering is to represent each node of the network as a vector in a low dimensional space, using the eigenvectors of a suited graph matrix representation.
 The vectors can then be divided into groups with, for instance, \emph{k-means} algorithm \cite{lloyd1982least} of \emph{expectation-maximization} \cite{dempster1977maximum}, as we do in the following.
-For static, weighted and directed networks, \cite{coste2021simpler} showed that, even in the sparse regime in which typically many spectral algorithms tend to fail, one can obtain this embedding computing the $k$ largest eigenvalues of the weighted adjacency matrix, store them in the columns of an embedding matrix $X \in {R}^{N\times k}$ and interpret its rows as embedding vectors.
-We use this method to obtain the communities from the aggregated (static) graph.
-For the temporal one, instead, we generalize building the following matrix $\mathbf{M} \in R^{NT \times NT}$:
+For static, weighted, and directed networks, ref.~\cite{coste2021simpler} showed that, even in the sparse regime in which typically many spectral algorithms tend to fail, one can obtain this embedding computing the $k$ largest eigenvalues of the weighted adjacency matrix, store them in the columns of an embedding matrix $X \in {R}^{N\times k}$ and interpret its rows as embedding vectors.
+For the temporal setting, we generalize this technique by building the following matrix $\mathbf{M} \in R^{NT \times NT}$: